-In January 2003, the FASB issued Interpretation No. 46, Consolidation of Variable Interest Entities, an interpretation of ARB No. 51.
+In January 2003, the FASB issued Interpretation No. 46 (FIN No. 46), Consolidation of Variable Interest Entities, an interpretation of ARB No. 51.
 This Interpretation addresses the consolidation by business enterprises of variable interest entities as defined in the Interpretation.
-The Interpretation generally applies immediately to variable interests in variable interest entities created after January 31, 2003 and to variable interests in variable interest entities obtained after January 31, 2003.
+The Interpretation generally applies immediately to variable interests in variable interest entities created after January 31, 2003 and to variable interests in variable interests in variable interest entities obtained after January 31, 2003.
 The application of this Interpretation did not have a material effect on the Company s consolidated financial position or results of operation.
+In December 2003, the FASB revised FIN No. 46 to exempt certain entities from its requirements and to clarify certain issues arising during the implementation of FIN No. 46.
+The adoption of this revised interpretation in the first quarter of 2004 is not expected to have any impact on our consolidated financial statements.